 Jason has something he calls “Jason’s rule of startups”, which states that if a startup isn’t sending an Angel investor updates, then that company is likely going out of business.
-While equity crowdfunding investors may not be entitled to the same level of detail in updates and may have different (if any) information rights, it is a good perspective to keep in mind and perhaps to track as the equity crowdfunding scene continues to evolve.
+While equity crowdfunding investors may not be entitled to the same level of detail in updates and may have different (if any) information rights, it is a good perspective to keep in mind.

-There is no guarantee of returns for early-stage investing.
+There are no guaranteed returns in early-stage investing.

 Angel Investor returns follow power-law distributions.

 An interesting conjecture that Jason makes is that if you remove the top three “hits” (i.e. big wins) from all angel investors' portfolios, then their overall returns likely have “...the exact same return profile…”.
-This is the power law at work, where the top 1 or 2 investments typically return the majority of the fund (i.e. portfolio).
-This is an important reminder to investors that no matter how good of an investor you are and how much time you spend screening deals, there is still a large aspect of luck that determines some of the best returns.
+This is the power law at work where the top one or two investments will return the majority of the fund (i.e. portfolio).
+This is an important reminder for investors; no matter how good of an investor you are and how much time you spend screening deals, there is still a large aspect of luck that determines the best returns.

 Failures will happen in the early years and successes will lag.

-He provides a solid reminder that many business failures will happen right out of the gate during year 1 or 2, while the successes will take much more time to mature and provide exits.
-Thus, don’t be discouraged by many failures in the early years with few, if any, positive outcomes.
+He provides a solid reminder that most business failures will happen right out of the gate during year one or two, while the successes will take much more time to mature and provide exits.
+Thus, don’t be discouraged by failures in the early years with few, if any, positive outcomes.